 Photo radar deployment is directly affected by several factors, such as increases in population and traffic volumes in Calgary.
-In 2023 there were over 1,020,7523 motorized vehicles registered in Calgary, compared to 1,002,670 in 2022.
+In 2024 there were over 1,061,8614 motorized vehicles registered in Calgary, compared to 1,020,752 in 2023.
 The change in vehicle registrations in Calgary does not include additional vehicular traffic from outlying communities.
-Calgary's population4 has increased by 59% since 2001.
+Calgary's population5 has also increased by 72% since 2001.

-In 2023 there were over 420 photo radar deployment locations throughout Calgary.
-In 2023, the average violation rate (number of violations per 100 registered vehicles) for deployments in the subject locations was 7.8/100.
+In 2024 there were over 420 photo radar deployment locations throughout Calgary.
+In 2024, the average violation rate (number of violations per 100 registered vehicles) for deployments in the subject locations was 8.6/100.
+This marks a slight increase in violation rates from 2023 from 7.8 to 8.6 violations issued per 100,000 registered vehicles in Calgary.
 2020 showed a steep decline in violation rates due to the COVID-19 pandemic where stay at home orders twice during the calendar year kept vehicles off the roadways.
 This trend continued into 2022 with waves 2, 3, and 4 of the pandemic keeping many vehicles off the roadways.
 Fluorescent vehicle wrap was introduced to photo radar vehicles in December of 2022 to comply with provincial guidelines resulting in a sharp decline in violations issued for the year, bringing the violation rate per 100 registered vehicles to its lowest point since 2010.

-&lt;sup>3 As per Alberta Vehicle Geographical Statistics (AB Transportation)
+4 As per Alberta Vehicle Geographical Statistics (AB Transportation)

-&lt;sup>4 Due to the COVID-19 pandemic the City of Calgary cancelled the 2020 civic census.
+5 Due to the COVID-19 pandemic the City of Calgary cancelled the 2020 civic census.
 For the purpose of reporting the 2019 population number will be used for 2020.
 The civic census has now been permanently cancelled and city population values moving forward will be reported from the City of Calgary Corporate Economics Data Repository.